o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/getting-started.md

 On start up the AWS Core Gem will look for the `awscoreconfiguration.setreg` file in the project's registry directory: `<ProjectName>\Registry`.

-In this file you can set the following options:
+You will need to create this file if you want to set any of the following options.
+Use the format shown in the example.

 | Setting | Description |
 | --- | --- |